 Our tour will be spiced up by a number of water activities like canyoning in the gorges of the Julian Alps, rafting on the emerald Soča River in Slovenia, and Tara River in Montenegro, kayaking on the Black Lake in Durmitor National Park, and the Matka Canyon along with its amazing caves.
 We’ll even incorporate some water sports in our Bled tour, and paddleboard to the island in the middle of Lake Bled.

 We’ve designed this tour with the goal of infusing it with excitement at every step.
-We’ll hike in the Julian Alps, Durmitor National Park, and in the region of the spectacular Lake Ohrid.
-We’ll zipline across canyons in Montenegro, and snorkel in the Adriatic Sea.
-We’ll explore the amazing Durmitor National Park on a jeep safari, and amp up the thrill in Thethi National Park where a four-wheel-drive awaits us.
+You’ll hike in the Julian Alps, Durmitor National Park, and the region of the spectacular Lake Ohrid.
+You’ll zipline across canyons in Montenegro, and snorkel in the Adriatic Sea.
+You’ll explore the amazing Durmitor National Park on a jeep safari, and amp up the thrill in Thethi National Park where a four-wheel drive awaits us.

-Even the travel from one place to another will be unforgettable as we’ll drive on some of the most epic drives in Europe, like the Morača Canyon, which is the second deepest canyon in the world!
+Even the travel from one place to another will be unforgettable as you’ll drive on some of the most epic drives in Europe, like the Morača Canyon, which is the second-deepest canyon in the world!

 But don’t think that you’ll see less of the Balkans because of all the different activities listed above.
 The three-week period of our Balkan travels gives us enough time to experience the best Balkan adventures this region has to offer while also not missing out on the more standard, must-see tourist attractions.

-We’ll visit five incredible capital cities, each with its own specific history, and character, and see how the Balkan crossroads of cultures are reflected in them.
-We’ll also get our fair share of relaxation on the coasts of Croatia and Montenegro, as we visit their fascinating historic harbor cities like Split, Dubrovnik, and Kotor, and sail around some of the most beautiful Croatian islands.
+You’ll visit five incredible capital cities, each with its own specific history, and character, and see how the Balkan crossroads of cultures are reflected in them.
+You’ll also get your fair share of relaxation on the coasts of Croatia and Montenegro, as you visit their fascinating historic harbor cities like Split, Dubrovnik, and Kotor, and sail around some of the most beautiful Croatian islands.